chef-boneyard/chef-rfc/new/rfcXXX-telemetry.md

 end

 ```
-Eaxmple of enabling telemetry using the CLI flag
+Example of enabling telemetry using the CLI flag

 ```sh
 chef-client --enable-telemetry